-The Corporation operates 70 branches in west-central Indiana, east-central Illinois, western Kentucky, and central Tennessee.
+The Corporation operates 83 branches in west-central Indiana, east-central Illinois, western Kentucky, central and eastern Tennessee, and northern Georgia.
 First Financial Bank is the largest bank in Vigo County.
-It operates seven full-service banking branches within the county; one in Daviess County, Indiana.; three in Clay County, Indiana; one in Greene County, Indiana; one in Knox County, Indiana; two in Parke County, Indiana; one in Putnam County, Indiana; two in Sullivan County, Indiana; one in Vanderburgh County, Indiana; three in Vermillion County, Indiana; four in Champaign County, Illinois; one in Clark County, Illinois; one in Coles County, Illinois; two in Crawford County, Illinois; one in Franklin County, Illinois; one in Jasper County, Illinois; two in Jefferson County, Illinois; one in Lawrence County, Illinois; two in Livingston County, Illinois; two in Marion County, Illinois; two in McLean County, Illinois; one in Richland County, Illinois; five in Vermilion County, Illinois; one in Wayne County, Illinois; one in Breckinridge County, Kentucky; one in Calloway County, Kentucky; three in Christian County, Kentucky; two in Fulton County, Kentucky; two in Hancock County, Kentucky; one in Trigg County, Kentucky; one in Warren County, Kentucky; three in Cheatham County, Tennessee; and three in Montgomery County, Tennessee.
-There are six loan production offices, one in Allen County, Indiana; one in Hamilton County, Indiana; one in Monroe County, Indiana; one in Vanderburgh County, Indiana; one in Rutherford County, Tennessee; and one in Williamson County, Tennessee.
+It operates seven full-service banking branches within the county; one in Daviess County, Indiana.; three in Clay County, Indiana; one in Greene County, Indiana; one in Knox County, Indiana; two in Parke County, Indiana; one in Putnam County, Indiana; two in Sullivan County, Indiana; one in Vanderburgh County, Indiana; three in Vermillion County, Indiana; four in Champaign County, Illinois; one in Clark County, Illinois; one in Coles County, Illinois; two in Crawford County, Illinois; one in Franklin County, Illinois; one in Jasper County, Illinois; two in Jefferson County, Illinois; one in Lawrence County, Illinois; two in Livingston County, Illinois; two in Marion County, Illinois; two in McLean County, Illinois; one in Richland County, Illinois; five in Vermilion County, Illinois; one in Wayne County, Illinois; one in Breckinridge County, Kentucky; one in Calloway County, Kentucky; three in Christian County, Kentucky; two in Fulton County, Kentucky; two in Hancock County, Kentucky; two in Hopkins County, Kentucky; two in Marshall County, Kentucky; one in Todd County, Kentucky; one in Trigg County, Kentucky; one in Warren County, Kentucky; one in Bradley County, Tennessee; three in Cheatham County, Tennessee; two in Hamilton County, Tennessee; one in Meigs County, Tennessee; three in Montgomery County, Tennessee; one in Polk County, Tennessee; three in Rhea County, Tennessee; two in Roane County, Tennessee; one in Catoosa County, Georgia; and two in Walker County, Georgia.
+There are seven loan production offices, one in Allen County, Indiana; one in Hamilton County, Indiana; one in Monroe County, Indiana; one in Vanderburgh County, Indiana; one in Hamilton County, Tennessee; one in Rutherford County, Tennessee; and one in Williamson County, Tennessee.
 The bank also has a main office in downtown Terre Haute and an operations center/office building in southern Terre Haute.